Philipy-Ferreira/data-analysis/README.md

 ---

 ## Portfolio Projects
 Below is a selection of projects using real-world datasets.
-Each project contains the full analysis, code, and visualizations.
+Each project includes full analysis, code, and business-oriented outputs.

-### Olist
+### Olist Marketplace Analysis

 **Overview:**
-Olist is a Brazilian retail technology company that provides infrastructure for small and medium businesses to sell across multiple online marketplaces.The dataset contains 100k e-commerce orders between 2016 and 2018, including information on:
+Olist is a Brazilian retail technology company that provides infrastructure for small and medium businesses to sell across multiple online marketplaces.
+The dataset contains 100k e-commerce orders between 2016 and 2018, including information on:
 * customers
 * products
 * sellers